DamithDR/legal-classification/README.md

-# Long Document Classification usin Model Fusing
+# Long Document Classification using Model Fusing

 An emperical study on utilising model fusing for long document classification.